xdatravelbug/script.berryflash/README.md

 Usage
 -----
-The TuneIn Radio add-on can be accessed from the Music Addons menu.
+The BerryFlash-addon can be accessed from the Program addons menu.

 Settings